13 Lessons Learned in 13 Years of Podcasting

 8. Never stop learning and improving

 I am constantly on the lookout for ways to improve my presentation, speech patterns, vocabulary, industry knowledge, show prep workflow, show segments, etc. I never want to think I can just coast on past achievements or yesterday's accomplishments.
 Last year's method for doing things may not still be the best way for today.
 One of the first big lessons I learned many years ago in my first corporate job was when an executive vice president (my boss's boss) sat me down and said, "Just because that's the way you've always done it, doesn't make it reason enough to keep doing it that way."
-The Japanese have a concept called kaizen that is worth doing a deep dive into and fully studying and applying, but in short, it means "continuous improvement".
+There is a concept in the Japanese business world called kaizen that is worth doing a deep dive into and fully studying and applying, but in short, it means "continuous improvement".
 Every day look for ways to be better at what you do.

 One of the ways I do this is by listening to dozens of other podcasts in my niche and adjacent ones as well as shows that have nothing to do with my topic, simply to glean ideas.
 Not to copy or imitate, but to learn from how others do things.
 I regularly sample shows in areas that I'm not even very interested in because it helps us to get out of our little bubbles and see how other folks in other niches with different expertise and experiences operate.
 And not just other podcasts; grab a periodical and read an article, listen to an audiobook, read some poetry; anything to stimulate your thinking and get the creative juices flowing.
 You never know what you'll learn and how it could be applied to your podcast.
 And if you are actively seeking to learn, you will be more likely to discover something worthwhile.